 Avoid using tiny fonts.

 Since users may be unaware they can increase font size using browser hot keys, use a reasonably large font size by default; then, users can make it smaller if desired.
-Note that a font size of 1em uses the default browser font size.
+Note that a font size of 1em uses the default browser font size, therefore is an ideal choice for most text, thereby honoring users’ preferences and expectations.

 Use text, not pictures of text.